Bertha von Suttner: Writing

-As a career writer, Suttner often had to write novels and novellas that she did not believe in or really want to write, to support herself.
-However, even in those novels there are traces of her political ideals; often, the romantic heroes would fall in love upon realising they were both fighting for the same ideals, usually peace and tolerance.

 To promote her writing career and ideals, she used her connections in aristocracy and friendships with wealthy individuals, such as Alfred Nobel, to gain access to international heads of state, and also to gain popularity for her writing.
 To increase the financial success of her writing, she used a male pseudonym early in her career.
 In addition, Suttner often worked as a journalist to publicise her message or promote her own books, events, and causes.

 As Tolstoy noted and others have since agreed, there is a strong similarity between Suttner and Harriet Beecher Stowe.
 Both Beecher Stowe and Suttner "were neither simply writers of popular entertainment nor authors of tendentious propaganda....
 [They] used entertainment for idealistic purposes."
 For Suttner, peace and acceptance of all individuals and all peoples was the greatest ideal and theme.

 Suttner also wrote about other issues and ideals.
-Two common issues in her work, apart from pacifism, are religion and gender.
+Two common issues in her work, apart from pacifism, are religion and gender equality.